DATED Monday 15th November 2021

 “Force Majeure Event”: any event arising which is beyond the reasonable control of the affected party (including any industrial dispute affecting any third party, governmental regulations, fire, flood, disaster, civil riot or war).

-The parties agree that neither of them shall either on their own account or in partnership or association with any person, firm, company or organisation or otherwise and whether directly or indirectly during or for a period of (12) twelve months from the end of the Term solicit or entice away or attempt to solicit or entice away (or authorise the taking of any such action by any other person) any employee of the other party who has worked on or in relation to the Content or the Services at any time during the last (12) twelve months of the Term.
+The parties agree that neither of them shall either on their own account or in partnership or association with any person, firm, company or organisation or otherwise and whether directly or indirectly during or for a period of (12) twelve months from the end of the Term solicit or entice away or attempt to solicit or entice away (or authorise the taking of any such action by any other person) any employee or consultant of the other party who has worked on or in relation to the Content or the Services at any time during the last (12) twelve months of the Term.

-32. Third Party Right
+32. Third Party Rights

-This agreement is made for the benefit of the parties to it and is not intended to benefit, or be enforceable by, any other person.
+These terms and conditions is made for the benefit of the parties to it and is not intended to benefit, or be enforceable by, any other person.

 33. Entire Agreement

-34.1 A notice given under this agreement:
+A notice given under these terms and conditions:

 (a) shall be in writing in the English language (or be accompanied by a properly prepared translation into English);